Daphne Jordan: Tenure

-As a senator, Jordan called for repeal of New York's cashless bail law.
+During Jordan's tenure, Senate District 43 included Columbia County and portions of Rensselaer, Saratoga, and Washington counties.

+Jordan voted against the Reproductive Health Act, which codified abortion rights in New York.
+During the January 22, 2019 Senate floor debate on the bill, Jordan stated that "strengthening abortion rights contributes to what she calls a 'throwaway' culture.
+'A baby inside its mother is not an inanimate object, it’s a life,' Jordan said.
+'Think about what you’re allowing to be tossed away with a yes vote'".

-In 2019, Jordan opposed a proposal to grant driver licenses to undocumented immigrants.
+Also in 2019, Jordan opposed a proposal to grant driver licenses to undocumented immigrants.
 Jordan argued that the measure would jeopardize public safety and open the door to identity theft, voter fraud, and non-citizen voting.

+Jordan "proposed legislation that would fund a study into the short-term and long-term costs of separating New York City and the surrounding area from the rest of New York".

+During her 2020 re-election campaign, Jordan expressed opposition to tax credits for the film industry and to New York's system of public funding for political campaigns.
+She also advocated for "a repeal of the state’s bail reform laws" and "joined fellow lawmakers in calling for an independent investigation into the state’s COVID-19-related nursing home deaths".

-In 2021, Jordan opposed allowing a large-scale solar farm to be approved under an expedited state siting process.
+Jordan opposed allowing a large-scale solar farm to be approved in 2021 under an expedited state siting process.

-Jordan opposed various COVID-19 mandates and opposed a COVID-19 eviction moratorium.

 On March 18, 2022, the American Red Cross named Jordan a Legislator of The Year.

-In September 2022, Jordan called on the Farm Labor Wage Board in Albany to reject a reduction of the farmworker overtime threshold from 60 hours to 40 hours.

 Jordan introduced bipartisan legislation to honor philanthropist Marylou Whitney by designating a portion of the state highway system in the city of Saratoga Springs as "Marylou Whitney Way".
 Jordan's bill was signed into law by Governor Kathy Hochul.

-In 2019, Jordan launched an effort to honor the courage of Purple Heart recipients by establishing local Purple Heart Communities across the 43rd Senate District Within the 43rd District, all 60 towns, villages, and cities are Purple Heart Communities, and all four counties (Saratoga, Rensselaer, Washington, and Columbia) passed local resolutions to become Purple Heart Counties.
+In 2019, Jordan launched an effort to honor the courage of Purple Heart recipients by establishing local Purple Heart Communities across the 43rd Senate District.
+Within the 43rd District, all 60 towns, villages, and cities are Purple Heart Communities, and all four counties (Saratoga, Rensselaer, Washington, and Columbia) passed local resolutions to become Purple Heart Communities.

 Personal life

 Jordan is married to Phil Jordan.
-The Jordans reside in Halfmoon, New York and have two sons.
+During Jordan's Senate tenure, she resided with her family in Halfmoon, New York.
+The Jordans have two sons.